Bikepacking Clinics and Adventures

 Itinerary:

 June 5th – Meet at Traveler’s Rest Hotel at 6:00 p.m.
 A unique hotel that loves cyclists.
 We have rented the entire hotel.
 Our overnight accommodation includes dinner on June 5th and breakfast on June 6th.
-For those wanting more private accommodation, a block of rooms are available at the Holiday Inn.
+For those wanting more private accommodation, a block of rooms is available at the Holiday Inn.
 You will be responsible for the costs of renting a hotel room from the Holiday Inn. https://www.sstrpgh.com/

 June 6th – 32 Miles

-Shuttle arrives at 9:00 a.m. to load our bikes, and gear and us to travel to Cumberland, MD for our GAP start.
+Shuttle arrives at 9:00 a.m. to load our bikes, gear, and us to travel to Cumberland, MD for our GAP start.
 We will be dropped off at Mile “0”.
 From here we will ride to Meyersdale, PA.
 This will be the day with the largest elevation change, but after that, it is all downhill (mostly).
 Overnight accommodations are at Maple Festival Park Campground. https://www.pamaplefestival.com/

 June 7th – 31 Miles

-Travel to Confluence, PA. accommodations at the Outflow Group site.
+Travel to Confluence, PA.
+Accommodations at the Outflow Group site.
 A beautiful campsite on the Youghiogheny River. https://www.recreation.gov/camping/campgrounds/233679

 June 8th – 52 Miles